shourovsahaaa/academicprojects/Summer Internship at Sippa/Steps-to-create-an-Ubuntu-Interface-with-Azure.md

 ```
 ssh [username]@[IP]
 ```
-&emsp;&emsp;Then, use the following commands to download the required packages for a Desktop Environment:
+&emsp;&emsp;Then use the following commands to download the required packages for a Desktop Environment:
 ```
 sudo apt-get update
 sudo DEBIAN_FRONTEND=noninteractive apt-get -y install xfce4